getcarina/getcarina.com/_best-practices/docker-best-practices-image-repository.md

 those images.

 Anyone who has a Docker Hub account can retrieve an image from the Docker Hub Registry.
-To retrieve an image, login to Docker Hub and ask Docker for the image by providing the image's
+To retrieve an image, log in to Docker Hub and ask Docker for the image by providing the image's
 <user/image_name> identifier.

 For example, `docker pull cpuguy83/openvpn` asks for an image named `openvpn`